GaussianEditor: Editing 3D Gaussians Delicately with Text Instructions: Related Work

-\paragraph{3D Scene Editing of Radiance Fields} 3D Scene Editing of Radiance Fields has gained significant popularity as a recent research direction~\cite{liu2021editing, michel2022text2mesh, hong2022avatarclip, wang2022clip, kobayashi2022decomposing, tschernezki2022neural, bao2023sine, gao2023textdeformer, noguchi2021neural, liu2022nerf, li2022climatenerf, xu2022deforming, yang2022neumesh, xu2023instructp2p, li2023focaldreamer}.
-The main objective of such methods is to enable the manipulation of both the geometry and appearance of 3D scene representations.
-However, editing such scenes poses inherent challenges due to the implicit nature of traditional NeRF representations, which lack precise localization capabilities.
+\paragraph{3D Scene Editing of Radiance Fields.} 3D Scene Editing of Radiance Fields has become a popular research direction~\cite{liu2021editing, michel2022text2mesh, hong2022avatarclip, wang2022clip, kobayashi2022decomposing, tschernezki2022neural, bao2023sine, gao2023textdeformer, noguchi2021neural, liu2022nerf, li2022climatenerf, xu2022deforming, yang2022neumesh, xu2023instructp2p, li2023focaldreamer}.
+These methods aim to manipulate the geometry and appearance of 3D scene representations.
+However, editing such scenes poses challenges due to the implicit nature of traditional NeRF representations, which lack precise localization capabilities.
 As a result, previous works have primarily focused on achieving global style transformations of 3D scenes~\cite{nerfart, chiang2022stylizing, huang2021learning, huang2022stylizednerf, nguyen2022snerf, zhang2022arf, wu2022palettenerf}.
 While some efforts have been made towards object-centric scene editing\cite{zhuang2023dreameditor}, keeping the background unchanged has been a persistent challenge.
-For example, a recently proposed work, Instruct-NeRF2NeRF~\cite{instructnerf2023}, implements text instruction-controlled 3D scene editing capabilities, achieving excellent editing effects while maintaining user-friendliness.
+For example, the recently proposed Instruct-NeRF2NeRF~\cite{instructnerf2023} implements text instruction-controlled 3D scene editing, achieving excellent editing effects while maintaining user-friendliness.
 However, it relies on the editing effect of 2D images, which may cause global changes to the 3D scene.
 A subsequent work~\cite{mirzaei2023watchyoursteps} attempts to compute the relevance map between edited and unedited images to localize the editing area.
 The relevance map may be unreliable when the 2D IP2P~\cite{brooks2022instructpix2pix} model fails.
-Other efforts~\cite{li2023focaldreamer} attempt to rely on the 3D coordinates entered by the user to decide the editing area.
+Other efforts~\cite{li2023focaldreamer} rely on the user-entered 3D coordinates to determine the editing area.
 The introduction of 3D Gaussians~\cite{kerbl20233d} has provided an opportunity to address this limitation.
-Its explicit 3D representation methodology enables accurate selection and manipulation of editing areas.
+Its explicit 3D representation enables accurate selection and manipulation of editing areas.
 By incorporating LLMs, the whole process can be more automated.